lucasgray/lucasgray/_projects/runstrike/mobile-game.md

 ![intro](/assets/runstrike/intro.gif)

 The core game mechanic is interacting with items (by running past them on your route).
 Missions proceed by accumulating a certain set of items that pertain to the goal of the mission.
+I'd like to make the missions branch with alternatives like a choose your own adventure story.

-For the map I used mapbox with their react-native-mapbox-gl library, with a customized theme to incorporate my favorite neon shades.
+For the map I used mapbox via the `react-native-mapbox-gl` library, with a customized theme to incorporate my favorite neon shades.
 The over the shoulder view when recording was sleek, and the compass on the device would ensure the map was always aligned the direction you were facing.

 ![running](/assets/runstrike/running.png)